Windows Scripting

 Machines not joined to Active Directory

-8. FileWave Client communication will not be affected.
+8. FileWave Client communication is not affected by the rename.

 Machines joined to Active Directory